intelligent-machine-learning/dlrover/docs/design/unified-mpmd-control-proposal.md

 ## Objective
-Through the comparison above, we can easily see that computation in RL scenarios is significantly more complex.
+Through the comparison above, we can easily see that computation in RL scenario is significantly more complex.
 But does an even more complex scenario implementation exist?
-We believe it will in the future.

 Therefore, here we introduce the core topic of this article:
 > We aim to create a fully generalized automated system capable of representing